Skip Content

 It’s an unforgettable family experience, 1000 feet above the Magnificent Mile in the iconic John Hancock Building.
 Access breathtaking 360-degree views of the skyline and Lake Michigan, and, if you’re feeling brave, go full TILT – an enclosed moving platform that literally tilts you out over Michigan Avenue from the 94th Floor!
 It's an experience the kids won't soon forget.
 Also included: an interactive museum focusing on Chicago history.

-4. National Museum of Mexican Art
+4. The National Museum of Mexican Art

 National Museum of Mexican art